monish8978/auto_create_ticket/README.md

 ⚙️ Set up a systemd service at /etc/systemd/system/auto-create-ticket.service

-🔁 Enable and start the auto_create_ticket service
+🔁 Enable and start the auto-create-ticket service

 ✅ Verify that the service is active